 Strengthening REPOA in partnership with the International Institute of Social Studies of Erasmus University, Rotterdam (ISS) is pleased to launch a research and capacity building programme titled Strengthening Capacity of Exporters to Sustainably Enhance Export Competitiveness and Diversification.

-- Two, capacity building activities that will include training needs and institutional assessments of the target groups (particularly trade support institutions mainly the ministry of trade and industry and other Sector Ministries, Departments and Agencies (MDAs), Standard Agencies, TRA, TPA, TANTRADE, EPZA), short term tailor-made training, learning by doing through engagement in policy reviews, and promotion of international best/good practice
+Activities will include, training needs and institutional assessments of the target groups (particularly trade support institutions mainly the ministry of trade and industry and other Sector Ministries, Departments and Agencies (MDAs), Standard Agencies, TRA, TPA, TANTRADE, EPZA), short term tailor-made training, learning by doing through engagement in policy reviews, and promotion of international best/good practice

 Value Chain Development activities through Technical Assistance in the five sub-sectors of Horticulture, Rice, Leather, Seaweed (for Zanzibar) and Logistics.

 Activities include including review of the institutional arrangements for trade promotion and facilitation, including the roles of and effectiveness of various Trade Support Institutions (ISIs), notably the ministry of industry and trade, Tanzania Trade Development Authority (TANTRADE), Standards organization, the ministry of Foreign affairs’ trade attachés, and the Private sector.